Evocon – OEE software to help monitor and simplify machine data

 Building Future IoT Solutions with Evocon

-Today, we are continuing our cooperation with Evocon, still supplying our designed devices.
-We have already discussed developing the next generation of production monitoring solutions and other variants of its kind.
+Today, we continue our cooperation with Evocon, supplying our designed devices.
+We are already developing the next generation of production monitoring solutions and other variants of its kind.

 Having now extensively worked with IIoT devices, we are ready to take on new challenges in the field of the smart industry.
 When the next project comes around, we will get even a little more creative about possible solutions.